CyberReboot/vcontrol/README.md

    $ git clone https://github.com/CyberReboot/vcontrol.git
    $ cd vcontrol
    $ make api
-   # optional - "make install" to install vcontrol to your python path
    # the daemon should be reachable at the URL given by make api
    ```